DevieraDeviera

 Every software team already generates enormous amounts of signal.
 GitHub webhook events fire on every push, PR, and CI run.
 Vercel logs every deployment success and failure.
 Linear and Jira accumulate every issue ever created.
 The problem is not a lack of data — it is the absence of a system that aggregates, classifies, and acts on that data automatically.

 Without engineering intelligence, this data stays siloed.
 GitHub shows you individual CI results but not the trend across three weeks.
 Linear shows you open issues but not the pattern of how they got there.
 Datadog monitors production but not the development workflow that feeds it.
 The result: teams know something is wrong but cannot point to what, how much, or whether it is getting worse.
-They firefight reactively instead of preventing proactively.
+They firefight reactively instead of preventing proactively — and they do it by switching between dashboards.

 What engineering intelligence is — a working definition